armory/docs/content/en/docs/installation/system-requirements.md

 ## Kubernetes version

 Armory Enterprise is a collection of services that run in a Kubernetes cluster.
 This section defines the versions that you can run Armory Enterprise on.
-For information about what versions of Kubernetes you can deploy to, see the [Product Compatability Matrix]({{< ref "armory-product-matrix.md" >}}).
+For information about what versions of Kubernetes you can deploy to, see the [Product Compatibility Matrix]({{< ref "armory-platform-matrix.md" >}}).

 > If you want to manage Armory Enterprise using the Operator, you must be able to apply Kubernetes manifests.
 This can be done directly using `kubectl` commands from your machine or another method.